Read This First

 Prompt 1: What micro and macro economic factors might a COO of a company of 100 employees pay close attention to?

-The section turns on Macroeconomic Factors.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Macroeconomic Factors in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Macroeconomic Factors, Differentiate in a table the aspects of Macro and Micro Economics, and Macro vs. Micro Economics.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Macroeconomic Factors, Differentiate in a table the aspects of Macro and Micro Economics, and Macro vs. Micro Economics in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Cost of Labor